8base/old-documentation/development-tools/sdk/api-client/README.md

 `).then(console.log);
 ```

-Should an `idToken` or `apiToken` need to get set, the `client.setIdToken(tk)` method can be used.
+Should an `idToken` or `apiToken` need to be set, the `client.setIdToken(tk)` method can be used.
 Under the hood, this will set the supplied value as a Bearer token header on subsequent requests.

 ```javascript
 /* Set the Token */